krober10nd/SeismicMesh/README.md

 How does performance and cell quality compare to Gmsh and CGAL mesh generators?
 ===================================================================================

+* For an additional comparison of *SeismicMesh* against several other popular mesh generators head over to [meshgen-comparison](https://github.com/nschloe/meshgen-comparison).

 Here we use SeismicMesh 3.1.4, [pygalmesh](https://github.com/nschloe/pygalmesh) 0.8.2, and [pygmsh](https://github.com/nschloe/pygmsh) 7.0.0 (more details in the benchmarks folder).

 Some key findings: